vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 20 Brinkhaus 1983, 47.
 Gail 1977a.

-21 The comprehensive catalogue of ancient mss in the National Archives (Nepal) (Br.hat s¯ucīpatram) vol. 8 ‘Purāṇa and Itihāsa’ lists s.v.
+21 The comprehensive catalogue of ancient mss in the National Archives (Nepal) (Br.hat sūcīpatram) vol. 8 ‘Purāṇa and Itihāsa’ lists s.v.
 ‘Skandapurāṇa’ an incomplete palmleaf ms of 700 verses (or should we read 7000?) comprising 229 folios, which is not assigned to any particular Sam. hitā or Khan. ḍa.
 It is written in ‘Licchavī’ characters and may hence date from before ad 1000 (information kindly provided by Prof. Dr. M. Witzel).
 However, even if a closer examination of this ms would reveal that it contains a part of an integral text that is entitled Skandapurāṇa, the other, in some cases very old mss indexed in the same catalogue prove all the more that from an early date it had become common practice to signify particular texts or compilations as parts of the Skandapurāṇa